dgodfrey206/Sudoku-Solver/README.md

 # Outline

-This is an object oriented program.
-It divides the squares into its own class, and the square instances are compiled into a grid contained in the `Board` class.
+The program divides the squares into its own class, and the square instances are compiled into a grid contained in the `Board` class.
 Finally, a `Board` instance is used inside the `Solver` class for solving.

 # Improvements